Operation Encompass Spring 2021:

 Welcome to Chickerell Primary Academy and Chickadees Pre school!

 Welcome to our web-site.
 We hope that you enjoy your visit and that it gives you a taste of what we can offer children entrusted into our care.
-At the moment, as of Autumn 2020, school is operating a little differently to normal due to the COVID restrictions, but we hope that through this website we can still offer you a taste of our wonderful school.
+At the moment, as of Summer 2021, school is still operating a little differently to normal due to the COVID restrictions, but we hope that through this website we can still offer you a taste of our wonderful school.

 I am really proud to be the Head Teacher of our school - it is a is an exciting, challenging place to work and an exciting, challenging place to learn.